StevenWeir038/Kennel39/README.md

 This was resolved by deploying to Heroku via the CLI in Gitpod.

 1. Login to heroku and enter your details.
-command: heroku login -i
+command: `heroku login -i`
 2. Get your app name from heroku.
-command: heroku apps
+command: `heroku apps`
 3. Set the heroku remote.
 (Replace <app_name> with your actual app name)
-command: heroku git:remote -a <app_name>
+command: `heroku git:remote -a <app_name>`
 4. Add, commit and push to github
-command: git add . && git commit -m "Deploy to Heroku via CLI"
+command: `git add . && git commit -m "Deploy to Heroku via CLI"`
 5. Push to both github and heroku
-command: git push origin main
+command: `git push`
-command: git push heroku main
+command: `git push heroku main`

-MFA/2FA enabled?
+If MFA/2FA is enabled:
 1. Click on Account Settings (under the avatar menu)
 2. Scroll down to the API Key section and click Reveal.
 Copy the key.
 3. Enter the command: heroku_config , and enter your api key you copied when prompted
 4. Complete the steps above, if you see an input box at the top middle of the editor...
- a. enter your heroku username
+    - enter your heroku username
- b. enter the api key you just copied
+    - enter the api key you just copied

 ## Features

-**SCREENSHOOTS AND BRIEF SYNOPSIS OF MAIN SITE FEATURES TO GO HERE** **Useful Hint**
-In *DevTools*, in the Elements tab, right click on the target element and select `Capture node screenshot`.
-Useful for creating image files for readme.
+The style of the site is intended to convey a cartoonish/minimalist quality using the colour schema with thicker border around elements and plenty of negative space.
+It's an interpretation.

 ### Landing page
 The user understands the site's purpose on arrival.